tqwewe/website/src/index.md

 actionLink: /guide/
 features:
 - title: Verified commits️
-  details: Create conventional compliant commits at ease
+  details: Create conventional compliant commits at ease.
 - title: Automatic Version bump and changelog
-  details: Automatically bump version and changelog generation with your own custom steps and workflows.
+  details: Automatically bump version and generate changelog with your own custom steps and workflows.
 - title: Release profiles
   details: Your branching model requires different steps for releases, prerelease, hotfix ?
-We got you covered
+We got you covered !
 - title: Depends only on libgit2
-  details: Cocogitto has two standalone binary, the only system dependency is libgit2
+  details: Cocogitto has two standalone binary, the only system dependency is libgit2.
 - title: Conventional git log
   details: Search your commit history matching conventional commit items such as scope and commit type.
 - title: Enforce conventional commits via github actions
-  details: Check your commit compliance on every push to the remote and create release from your CI pipeline
+  details: Check your commit compliance on every push to the remote and create release from your CI pipeline.
 footer: MIT Licensed | Copyright © 2020 Paul Delafosse
 ---